ebi-wp/kafka-streams-api-websockets/README.md

 # Live dashboard with Kafka Streams and Websockets

-This is an example on how to use Kafka Streamin API to aggregate logs and display results online in a dashboard.
+This is an example on how to use Kafka Streams API to aggregate logs and display results online in a dashboard.

 Genome Campus Software Craftsmanship [Meetup](https://www.meetup.com/pl-PL/Genome-Campus-Software-Craftsmanship-Community/events/243518985/)